godotengine/godot-docs/tutorials/3d/using_multi_mesh_instance.rst

 The other node is used as the source, the mesh that you want to have duplicated.
 In the tree case, this would be the tree itself.

-In our example, we would use a :ref:`Spatial <class_Spatial>` node as the root node of the scene.
+In our example, we would use a :ref:`Spatial <api:class_Spatial>` node as the root node of the scene.
 Your scene tree would look like this:

 .. image:: img/multimesh_scene_tree.png